olitheolix/square/README.md

 ```

 # Usage
-A sensible first step is to create the `.square.yaml` file with `square config`
+A sensible first step is to create a `.square.yaml` file with `square config`
 and edit it.
-The only two really important fields are `kubeconfig` and
-`folder`, which denote the location of `kubeconfig` and where to store the
+The file will have sensible defaults but you should check the
-manifests.
-You may also want to update `selectors.kinds`, `selectors.labels`
+value for `kubeconfig` to target the correct cluster.
+You may also want to
-and `selectors.namespaces` to target specific resource types with specific
+refine `selectors.kinds`, `selectors.labels` and `selectors.namespaces` to
-labels in specific namespaces.
-All other options have sensible defaults.
+target specific resources, labels and namespaces.

 The `.square.yaml` file is optional.
-All options in that file, except
+Most, but not all its options are also
-`filters`, can be passed via command line arguments.
+available as command line arguments.

-After that, the typical workflow to manage the resources specified in
-`.square.yaml` is:
+A typical Square workflow with an existing `.square.yaml` would be this:

 ```console
 # Import resources from cluster (if you want to).